LearnPress/learnpress/readme.txt

 = 4.1.6.8 (2022-07-04) =
 ~ Fixed: click pagination when enable 2 option Load Courses Ajax.
+~ Added: loading, error message(if it has) when start quick.
 ~ Fixed: error sort by popular with theme Eduma.
 ~ Fixed: Wordfence denied param: "author", convert to "user" on API.
 ~ Fixed: query popular courses for app.
 ~ Added: return price format for app.
-~ Added: API delete account.
+~ Added: API delete account for app.
 ~ Merged: addon Offline Payment.
 ~ Fixed: styles with themes: Avada, Divi, Flastsome, Bridget, Astra, The 7.